-Howard University is a compre-hensive, research oriented, historically Black private university providing an educational exper-ience of exceptional quality to students of high academic potential with particular emphasis upon the provision of educational opportunities to promising Black students.
+Howard University is a comprehensive, research oriented, historically Black private university providing an educational experience of exceptional quality to students of high academic potential.
 Further, the University is dedicated to attracting and sustaining a cadre of faculty who are, through their teaching and research, committed to the development of distinguished and compassionate graduates and to the quest for solutions to human and social problems in the United States and throughout the world.

 Washington, DC 20059

 The Howard University Counseling Service (UCS) is highly committed to the training of predoctoral interns in psychology.
-The philosophy of the internship training program offered at the Howard University Counseling Service is to prepare psychologists who want to work with culturally diverse university population using a practitioner-scholar model.
+The philosophy of the internship training program offered at the Howard University Counseling Service is to prepare psychologists who want to work with racially and culturally diverse and underserved populations using a practitioner-scholar model.
 Our APA accredited program offers depth and diversity, providing extensive as well as intensive supervision to prepare interns for their chosen professions in psychology.
 At UCS, interns are encouraged to work in close liaison with their supervisors and are respected as professional colleagues.
-Interns are expected to engage in some degree of self disclosure as part of the learning process.
+Interns are expected to engage in some degree of self-disclosure as part of the learning process.
 Our program includes training and supervision in the following areas:

 Individual Counseling and Psychotherapy